3D Crowd Counting via Geometric Attention-guided Multi-View Fusion: 3D Counting via 3D Projection and Fusion

 \subsection{3D density map prediction}

 After the 2D-to-3D projection, the projected 3D features from multiple views are concatenated (along the feature channel) and then decoded by several 3D convolution layers.
-The architecture for the 3D feature decoder layers can be found in Table \ref{table:layer_setting} right.
-Suppose the 3D prediction is $G \in {R^{a \times b \times d}} $ and the corresponding ground-truth is $G^t \in {R^{a \times b \times d}}$, the 3D prediction loss $l_{3d}$ is the MSE
+The architecture for the 3D feature decoder layers can be found in the right of Table \ref{table:layer_setting}.
+Let the 3D prediction be $G \in {R^{a \times b \times N}} $ and the corresponding ground-truth be $G^t \in {R^{a \times b \times N}}$.
+Then, the 3D prediction loss $l_{3d}$ is the MSE